technestme/dev188007/README.md

 <!--suppress HtmlDeprecatedAttribute -->
-# HELLO! 👋 WELCOME TO MY PROFILE !#
+# 👋 WELCOME TO MY PROFILE!
 <div>
 <br/>
-- 🔭 Full-stack developer with 10+ years of experience designing and building scalable, high-performance web and mobile applications<br/>
+- 🔭 Full-stack developer with 10+ years of experience designing and building scalable, high-performance web applications<br/>
 - 🌱 Proficient in front-end technologies like React, Angular, and Vue.js, as well as back-end technologies like Node.js, Python, and PHP<br/>
 - 👍 Experienced in DevOps, CI/CD, and Cloud infrastructure, especially with AWS and Azure also GCP<br/>
 - 😍 Developed some AI Apps and integrated with web and ChatGPT.